WenshuaiJiangCorn/sl-experiment-wj/README.md

 # sl-experiment

-A Python library that aggregates the interfaces and runtime bindings used to record experimental data in the Sun (NeuroAI) lab at Cornell university.
+A Python library that provides the interfaces and runtime control bindings used to record experimental data in the Sun (NeuroAI) lab at Cornell university.

 ![PyPI - Version](https://img.shields.io/pypi/v/sl-experiment)